grnet/synnefo/docs/source/devguide.rst

 format                  Optional extended request type (can be ``json``) to create the object by suppling its hashmap instead
 ======================  ===================================

 The request is the object's data (or part of it), except if a hashmap is provided with the ``format`` parameter.
-If format is used and all different parts are stored in the server, the object is created otherwise the server returns Conflict (409) with the list of the missing parts.
+If format is used and all different parts are stored in the server, the object is created, otherwise the server returns Conflict (409) with the list of the missing parts.

 Hashmaps expose the underlying storage format of the object.